Development Plan Scheme (DPS) 2026

 Local Development Plan(s) set out how places will change into the future, including the long-term vision for where development should and shouldn't happen.
 Development plans show where new homes and workplaces will be built, how services and facilities such as schools and travel links will be provided, and identify the places and buildings we value and want to protect.

 On 8 April 2024, East Ayrshire Council adopted the East Ayrshire Local Development Plan 2 (2024).
-This replaced the East Ayrshire Local Development Plan (2017) and the Minerals Local Development Plan (2020).

-Work has commenced on the next Local Development Plan – LDP3.
+Work has now commenced on the next Local Development Plan – LDP3.

 What is a Development Plan Scheme?